Bryan Scary: Career

 Scary's career in music began in Brooklyn, New York City.
 He received a degree in film production from New York University in 2005.

 As a film student, Scary wrote and directed several student films including Sunset Town in 2003, and The Gun Play in 2005.

 His musical debut and first album, The Shredding Tears, was released by Black and Greene Records on October 31, 2006.
 Scary played all instruments on the album save for the drums, which were played by Jeremy Black of Apollo Sunshine.
 In live performance Bryan Scary plays with his band, "The Shredding Tears."

 In 2007 the band launched multiple tours nationwide.
 In September–October 2007, the band went into the studio to record their newest album Flight of the Knife.
 It was released April 1, 2008, on Black and Greene Records.

 On May 14, 2008, Flight of the Knife was chosen as the "Editor's Pick" on iTunes and skyrocketed to the top-30 albums in a day.
-It was also ranked No. 6 in the "Rock Albums" section as well.
-On May 25, 2008, Bryan Scary won "Person of the Week" on www.mastergiraffe.com.
+It was also ranked No. 6 in the "Rock Albums" section.

 Prior to releasing their latest EP, Mad Valentines, Scary signed with Brooklyn based record label, Old Flame Records.
 The band toured with this EP in 2009.

 Bryan Scary's third full-length release and second album recorded with his band (the Shredding Tears) is titled Daffy's Elixir.
 It is a wild west-themed conceptual album which was funded in part by money pledged from friends and fans through Kickstarter.
 More than $16,000 was raised towards production of the album.
 Bryan recorded fully orchestrated demos for his band members which were then worked out in rehearsals prior to the sessions.
 The recording sessions for the album began in Brooklyn, NY with producer Bryce Goggin (Pavement, Phish) on February 25, 2010.
 Goggin had previously mixed the single "Red Umbrella" for Bryan Scary which was included on the Mad Valentines EP.
 Daffy's Elixir was released April 24, 2012, on Paper Garden Records/Lavaslope Records.

 In 2013, Bryan Scary played keyboards and sang backing vocals on Ginger Wildheart's album, Albion.
 Additionally, Scary provided vocals on one track from Ginger Wildheart's side project, Hey!
 Hello!.
 In 2013, Scary provided vocals on Spacehog's fourth studio album, As It Is On Earth.
 In late 2013, Scary was featured on a collaborative single by Eyal Amir, "Bad News Jitterbug".